dciancu/unifi-protect-unvr-docker-arm64/README.md

     environment:
       - STORAGE_DISK=/dev/sda
       - TZ=UTC
+# If needed to mount device inside container.
+#    devices:
+#      - /dev/sda:/dev/sda
 ```
-`STORAGE_DISK` should point to your disk holding the storage folder volume (see `docker-compose.yml`).
+`STORAGE_DISK` should point to your disk holding the `storage` folder volume (see `docker-compose.yml`). **Make sure you have access to the device inside the container**, or mount it using `devices` key in `docker-compose.override.yml`.
 `TZ` sets the timezone inside the container and is used by Protect for camera and events timestamp, be sure to set the same value in console settings.
 Valid timezones inside the container are at `/usr/share/zoneinfo`.

 ## Setup

+> [!IMPORTANT]
+> Protect requires `IPv6` enabled (even if blocked by firewall or not routed) and make sure ports used by Protect are not in use by other services/images (`80`, `443` etc.).

 When you run the image for the first time, you have to go through the initial console setup, find the host IP address and
 navigate to `http://host-ip`.